-Benefit Description You pay Orthopedic and prosthetic devices (cont.)
-High Option • Hair prosthesis prescribed by a physician for hair loss resulting from radiation therapy, chemotherapy or certain other injuries, diseases, or treatment of a disease.
-Nothing up to Plan lifetime maximum of \$500; all charges over \$500 Not covered: All charges • Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Lumbosacral supports • All charges over \$500 for hair prosthesis Durable medical equipment (DME) High Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
+Benefit Description You pay Durable medical equipment (DME) High Option Basic Option We cover rental or purchase of durable medical equipment, at our option, including repair and adjustment.
 Contact Plan at 800-537-9384 for a complete list of covered DME.
-Some covered items include: 30% of our Plan allowance • Oxygen • Dialysis equipment Hospital beds (Clinitron and electric beds must be preauthorized) • Wheelchairs (motorized wheelchairs and scooters must be preauthorized) • Crutches Walkers • Insulin pumps and related supplies such as needles and catheters Note: You must get your DME from a participating DME provider.
+Some covered items include: 30% of our Plan allowance 30% of our Plan allowance • Oxygen Dialysis equipment Hospital beds (Clinitron and electric beds must be preauthorized) Wheelchairs (motorized wheelchairs and scooters must be preauthorized) • Crutches • Walkers • Insulin pumps and related supplies such as needles and catheters Note: You must get your DME from a participating DME provider.
 Some DME may require precertification by you or your physician.
-Not covered: All charges Elastic stockings and support hose • Bathroom equipment such as bathtub seats, benches, rails and lifts • Home modifications such as stair glides, elevators and wheelchair ramps • Wheelchair lifts and accessories needed to adapt to the outside environment or convenience for work or to perform leisure or recreational activities Home health services High Option • Home health services ordered by a Plan Physician and provided by nurses and home health aides through a participating home health care agency.
+Not covered: All charges All charges Elastic stockings and support hose Bathroom equipment such as bathtub seats, benches, rails and lifts Home modifications such as stair glides, elevators and wheelchair ramps Wheelchair lifts and accessories needed to adapt to the outside environment or convenience for work or to perform leisure or recreational activities Home health services High Option Basic Option Home health services ordered by a Plan Physician and provided by nurses and home health aides through a participating home health care agency.
 Home health services include skilled nursing services provided by a licensed nursing professional; services provided by a physical therapist, occupational therapist, or speech therapist; and services of a home health aide when provided in support of the skilled home health services.
 Home health services are limited to one (1) visit per day with each visit equal to a period of four (4) hours or less.
 The Plan will allow up to 60 visits per member per calendar year.
-Your Plan Physician will periodically review the program for continuing appropriateness and need. \$90 per visit Services include oxygen therapy.
-Note: Short-term physical, speech, or occupational therapy accumulate toward the applicable benefit limit (See the physical, speech and occupational therapy benefit in this section).
+Your Plan Physician will periodically review the program for continuing appropriateness and need. \$90 per visit \$90 per visit Services include oxygen therapy